DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-wise Classification
 - **Dataset statistics** - #Train: 12,312 &nbsp; #Validation: 736 &nbsp; #Test: 718
 - **Evaluation metric** - Accuracy on the test set (the higher, the better)
+- **Dataset splitting scheme** - Adopt data from SCOP 1.75 database; entire superfamilies are held out from training to compose the test set.
+- **Description** - Models are required to classify the global structural topology of a protein on the fold level.
+The label indicates 1195 different folding topologies.
+Models are expected to detect the proteins with similar structures but dissimilar sequences, *i.e.*, performing remote homology detection.

 | Rank |           Method            |        Test Acc         | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:-----------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|